hfolcot/lyrics-finder/README.md

 to view the albums by the selected artist.
 This works by passing the artist_id as a parameter into the getAlbumList() function which is triggered on click.

-### returnLyrics() [2 > 3 AND 6 > 7]

-This function is invoked when any button within a list of songs is clicked.
-The track ID of the selected song is passed through from the previous function.
-The function uses two separate ajax calls.
-The first is used to get data from the track.get in the API and plucks the track name from this so that it can be displayed as a title.
-A second call is then made to matcher.lyrics.get to return the lyrics themselves.
-If there are no lyrics to return, a custom error message is displayed within the container element.

 ### getAlbumList() [4 > 5]

-This function runs similarly to the previous three functions.
+This function runs similarly to the previous two functions.
 The artist_id is passed into it from the getArtist() function and this is used to get the album data for that artist.
 It is then printed to the container element as a list containing the name of each album and a button giving the option to view the track list for that